rasundsbak/rtd-tutorial/docs/source/index.rst

 03.01 Etiam tincidunt
 ---------------------
 This is an ordinary paragraph.

-Gnu Photo by Dim Hou on Unsplash "https://unsplash.com/"
+Gnu Photo by Dim Hou on _Unsplash: https://unsplash.com/

    .. image:: gnu.jpg